xian-wen/dotfiles/README.md

 touch ~/.Xauthority
 xauth add :0 . `mcookie`
 ```
-Check the magic cookie has asscoiated with the correct hostname of the new PC.
+Check the magic cookie has been associated with the correct hostname of the new PC.
 ```bash
 xauth list
 ```